viperproject/tutorial/tutorial/domains.md

 ### Derived methods

-Smilarly to derivable methods in Haskell or Rust, the ADT plugin provides a syntax to derive certain operations for ADTs.
+Similarly to derivable methods in Haskell or Rust, the ADT plugin provides a syntax to derive certain operations for ADTs.

 ```silver
 import <adt/derives.vpr>